Lutie/TTRPG_Rules/terre-exile/docs/character/ethnics.md

 Dryavids are beings of living wood and sap, guardians of secluded groves and ancient spirits.
 They coexist closely with Sylvanian elves, sharing values, culture, and an intimate reverence for the forest.
 While Dryavids understand elven society, they rarely partake in it fully, preferring the quiet sanctuaries hidden deep within the wilderness.

 Their temperament contrasts sharply with that of their long-standing counterparts, the Nymphs.
 Though both peoples embody nature, they do so through very different philosophies.
-Dryavids are direct, unwavering, and at times uncompromising—living embodiments of the forest’s immutable laws.
+Dryavids are direct, unwavering, and at times uncompromising—living embodiments of the forest's immutable laws.
 Nymphs, on the other hand, tend to be fluid, playful, charming, and subtly unpredictable.

 This divergence often leads to a gentle rivalry: Dryavids view Nymphs as overly capricious and lacking discipline, while Nymphs see Dryavids as overly rigid and humorless.
 These tensions are rarely hostile, but they shape centuries of cultural teasing, disagreements, and competitive pride between the two races.